Vivo NEX Dual Display Teardown

 The motherboard is fixed by several screws.
 So take out the screws marked blue in the picture.

-Then disconnect the cable of the charge connector and the main display.
+Then, disconnect the charge connector and the main display.

 Meanwhile, disconnect two coaxial cables.

 The phone features many cameras and relative sensors.
-To take out the motherboard, the cable of the cameras need to be disconnected.
-Before that, remove the metal racket on the cable of the cameras.
+To take out the motherboard, the camera cable needs to be disconnected.
+Before that, remove the metal racket on the camera cable.

 Disconnect the metal racket on the earphone plug.

-Disconnect all the camera cable and the cable of the earphone plug.
+Disconnect all the camera cables and the earphone plug.

 Now, the motherboard can be taken out.